nathanhleung/blog-old.nathanhleung.com/_posts/2015-12-26-getting-started-with-the-mean-stack.md

     p This is my first Jade template!
 ```

+We'll go into more depth later, when we write the frontend code.

 ### Creating a Model
-In the `models` directory, create a new file called `Todo.js`.
-The model defines the shape of our documents (rows in SQL), and Mongoose will use this model to create a collection in MongoDB (analagous to a table in SQL) for the Todos.
+Now that we've got the basics of our app setup, we need to create a model for the Todos.
+This model will define the shape of our documents (analagous to rows in SQL), and Mongoose will use this model to create a collection in MongoDB (analagous to a table in SQL) for the Todos.
+To create our Todo model, in the `models` directory create a new file called `Todo.js` with this code:

 ```js
 // models/Todo.js